scottdotm/dndcharactercreator/README.md

   <li></li>
 </ol>

+# installs fnm (Fast Node Manager)

+winget install Schniz.fnm

+# configure fnm environment

+fnm env --use-on-cd | Out-String | Invoke-Expression

+# download and install Node.js

+fnm use --install-if-missing 20

+# verifies the right Node.js version is in the environment

+node -v # should print `v20.18.0`

+# verifies the right npm version is in the environment

+npm -v # should print `10.8.2`

 <a href="https://demo-nextjs-with-supabase.vercel.app/">
   <img alt="Next.js and Supabase Starter Kit - the fastest way to build apps with Next.js and Supabase" src="https://demo-nextjs-with-supabase.vercel.app/opengraph-image.png">